INFORMSJoC/2024.0574/README.md

 ## Scripts
 The script run\_instances.sh can be used to run the leblanc\_solver over a directory of instances.

-Figures can be generated from the scripts/plot_logs.py
+Figures can be generated from the scripts/figs_Tgraph.py.
+Also outputs the associated Tables.

+Tables for the 10, 20 and 30 node random instances can be generated using the scripts/table_rand_instances10node.py and scripts/table_rand_instances.py